tosc/vim/README.md

 	* DrawGit
 	* Jumps
 	* Tagcompletion
-* Make my delimiter function prettier.
-(Use key for comparison so I will be able to return the key afterwards.
-Will save a lot of code.)
 * BUG: Delimiter stops h abbrev from working.
 Currently disabled space delimiter.
 * Move from using my filteromni to making an own complete longest common function.
 With this I can use fuzzy but still have my tabcompletion.